Inversion of the Abel--Prym map for real curves with involutions: Abstract

 \section{Abstract}

 Riemann vanishing theorem is a main ingredient of the conventional technique related to the Jacobi inversion problem.
-In the case of curves with a holomorphic involution, it has been exhaustively expounded in wellknown Fay's Lectures on theta functions.
+In the case of curves with a holomorphic involution, it has been presented quite fully in wellknown Fay's Lectures on theta functions.
 The case of real algebraic curves with involution is presented with less completeness in the literature.
-We give a detailed presentation of that case, including real curves of non-separating type (with involution) not considered before with this relation.
-We obtain the Novikov--Veselov realness conditions in a different set-up.
+We provide a detailed presentation of that case, including the case of real curves of the non-separating type with a holomorphic involution, not considered before with this relation.
+In particular, we formulate the symmetry of the Prym theta function in this case.

-Bibliography: 16 titles.
+Bibliography: 17 titles.

 Key words: Abel--Prym transformation, Jacobi inversion problem, Prym theta function, real curve.